 Burlington Westie is an awesome dance community in Burlington Vermont focused on West Coast Swing and Fusion.
 We welcome and support all dancers, regardless of their age, race, gender, sexual orientation, or skill level.
-Our classes are held on Tuesday evenings, and taught by a team of instructors including Ryan Doyle, Sara Held, Scott Chilstedt, Hannah Taylor, Olivia Schrantz, Lexi Boudreau, Adam Franco, and Alison Nihart.
+Our classes are held on Tuesday evenings, and taught by a team of instructors including Ryan Doyle, Sara Held, Adam Franco, Lexi Boudreau, Alison Nihart, and Ariana Arden.

 What is West Coast Swing?